maoxc/decypher/README.md

 Two identical characters in a ciphertext will represent the same character in the plaintext.
 Enter word patterns:
 `pattern("hello") = "1.2.3.3.4"`

-A dictionary of plaintext words is compiled into lists of words by their pattern.
+A dictionary of plaintext words is mapped into lists of words by their pattern.
 `"1.2.1.1.3": {"mummy", "puppy"}`

 Given a cipherword whose pattern corresponds to only one word in the dictionary, we solve a part of the cipher.